matanton666/php-pirate/README.md

 sudo chown -R www-data:www-data /var/www/.config
 ```

-*if you want to configure qbittorrent-nox settings you can do it in the web ui after running a download once
+*if you want to configure qbittorrent-nox settings you can do it in the web ui
+*note that qbittorent-nox will start only after you started a download

+### Php curl extension

+the curl extension is required for getting the downloading movies from the server and display on the web page

+install extension - `sudo apt install php-curl`
+uncomment the line in`/etc/php/<your php version>/apache2/php.ini` file - `extension=curl`

 ### Start web client